Advanced gold project with 9km strike covered by 65,000 metres of historical drilling.

 Figure 1: Geological map of Kurkina Faso

 The area has been the site of intense artisanal gold mining activity since around 2004.
 As much of the easily mineable near surface material has now been mined out, many of the miners have now left.
 The mining has been largely within weathered primary material (quartz veins within metasediments) although some alluvial gold has been won from the downstream parts of drainages that cut across the mineralisation.
-The activity has focussed on 2-3 zones that can be seen on satellite images, and are semi-continuous over plus 9km of strike (refer blue areas in Figure 2 below).

 The area has previously been extensively drilled by two companies, Taurus Gold and High River Gold, who each held separate parts of the area with some overlap.
 All up, over 65,000m drilling has been conducted on the project as shown on the table and image below.
 The areas of artisanal mining sub-parallel to the three main zones suggest significant additional exploration potential exists outside these zones and not covered by previous drilling.